This report assesses the status and progress of commercial issues for Hydrogen Refuelling Stations under the Hydrogen Mobility Europe initiative

 This report forms an interim deliverable (5 of 6 across H2ME and H2ME2) performing a critical assessment of the commercial issues relating to Hydrogen Refuelling Stations (HRS) and the sale of hydrogen as a fuel.
 This document builds on the previous iteration of this report, published in August 2020, and covers numerous topics, from siting and permitting to business cases.
 For each of these topics, the report provides an overview of the current status, areas of progress and best practices identified, and priorities for further work.
 One further update will be provided before the end of Hydrogen Mobility Europe in 2023.

-The contents of this report is drawn predominantly from bilateral interviews with vehicle and HRS stakeholders, as well as workshop discussions held throughout the duration of the project.
-Future iterations of this document will build on the conclusions drawn in this report, as well as address additional topicssuch as hydrogen purity, accurate metering of hydrogen at the pump, different billing.
+The contents of this report is drawn predominantly from bilateral interviews with vehicle manufacturer (OEM) and HRS stakeholders, as well as workshop discussions held throughout the duration of the project.

 Find the full reports here:

 H2ME2-D6.18 Recommendations for harmonising the hydrogen refuelling business in Europe – final